wezlemin/delta-docs/my-docs/docs/internal-sideloading/ksign-tutorial.md

 > If you don't want to use Khoindvn (just use it, it's safe), read the "KSign Method without Khoindvn" section.

-1. Delete your current version of Delta Roblox.
+1. Delete your current version of Delta Roblox (if you already have Delta via Direct Install).
 Turn your VPN off if you have one on (if you're stupid and don't know how to, delete it instead).
 2. Go to [https://khoindvn.io.vn](https://khoindvn.io.vn) on Safari. **Do not go** to [https://khoindvn.com](https://khoindvn.com).
 > ⚠️ Ignore all pop-ups/redirects (such as ones that say you have a virus)!
 If you get redirected, just swipe back (or go to the Khoindvn tab) to return to Khoindvn. <br />
 > ⚠️ If you cannot access Khoindvn, read [KSign Troubleshooting](https://wezlemin.github.io/delta-docs/docs/internal-sideloading/ksign-troubleshooting#what-to-do-if-you-cannot-access-khoindvn).